loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 Wadler introduces a way to implement arrays which could perhaps be mimicked.

 === Using #ln as a compilation target
-While just writing #ln on its own would be nice, a good benchmark and milestone of the languages capability would be another language using #ln as a compilation target.
+While just writing #ln on its own works, a good benchmark and milestone of the languages capability would be another language using #ln as a compilation target.